-Celebrate the outdoor lifestyle through competitions, exhibitions, demos, and live music at Tuck Fest, a three-day festival happening April 21-23 at the U.S. National Whitewater Center.
+Celebrate the outdoor lifestyle through competitions, exhibitions, demos, and live music at Tuck Fest, a four-day festival happening April 19-22 at the U.S. National Whitewater Center.

-The event will feature over 20 competitions in and around the river including trail running, kayaking, biking, climbing, stand-up paddleboarding and adventure racing.
+The event will feature over 35 competitions in and around the river including trail running, kayaking, biking, climbing, stand-up paddle boarding and adventure racing.

-In its fourth year, the festival continues to grow and gives guests of all ages and skill levels the chance to try something new.
+In its sixth year, the festival continues to grow and gives guests of all ages and skill levels the chance to try something new.

-Registration is a one-time flat fee of $35 that grants access to all races and competitions (you may participate in as many Tuck Fest races and competitions as you’d like throughout the weekend).
-Race day registration will be available for $40.
+Registration is a one-time flat fee of $40 that grants access to all races and competitions (you may participate in as many Tuck Fest races and competitions as you’d like throughout the weekend).

 There will also be plenty of live music.
-Headlining artists include Keller Williams’ Grateful Grass on Friday, The Hip Abduction and Anderson East on Saturday, and Nathaniel Rateliff and the Night Sweats on Sunday.
+Headlining artists include Lettuce on Thursday, Deer Tick and John Moreland on Friday, Shakey Graves and Susto on Saturday, and The Infamous Stringdusters and The Wood Brothers on Sunday.

 There is no fee for spectators coming to watch the events and bands.
-Parking will cost $5.
+Parking cost $6.

 For more details, visit tuckfest.org.